aarya-bhatia/irc/README.md

 ## Connection Struct

-- The connection struct is generic and helps read/write data to any socket connection.
+- The connection struct is a generic type which helps us read or write data to any socket connection.
 It is used by both client and server.
 - The connection struct has a type parameter which can either be UNKNOWN_CONNECTION, CLIENT_CONNECTION, PEER_CONNECTION, or USER_CONNECTION.
-A new connection on the server is set to be Unknown.
-It is later promoted to a Peer or a User connection when the client sends the initial messages (NICK/USER or SERVER/PASS).
+A new connection on the server is set to be UNKNOWN.
+It is later promoted to a PEER or a USER connection when the client sends the initial messages i.e. a user would send a NICK/USER pair and a server would send a PASS/SERVER to register.
 - A connection can also store arbitary data for the client.
-This parameter is used to store a pointer to the Peer or User struct in a polymorphic way.
+This parameter is used to store a pointer to a corresponding Peer or User struct in a polymorphic way.
 It is initialised as soon as the connection type is determined.
-- A connection contains incoming and outgoing message queues aside from the request and response buffers.
-This allows us to handle multiple messages from the client at one time and also prepare multiple messages to send to the client.
-It is also used to store chat messages sent by another client.
-The request and response buffer only store the data that is currently being read or sent.
+- Message queues: A connection struct contains incoming and outgoing message queues as well as request and response buffers.
+This allows us to send or receive multiple messages to and fro a client at once.
+It is also used for storing chat messages from another client.
+The request and response buffer only store the data that is currently being read or transmitted.
+Since we may not send or receive all the data we use indices to keep track of where we are in the buffer.
-- Note that users and peers have internal message queues as well.
+- Note that the User and Peer struct have their own internal message queue.
 Initially messages are put in the main message queue, but after client registration, the messages are put in the internal message queues.
-This is done partly so we don't have to deal with Connection structs in the request handlers.
+This is done partly so we don't have to deal with Connection structs in the request handlers functions and have to cast the data to the right type.

 ## Server

 ### Data structures

-- A hashtable `connections` to map socket to a connection struct for each client and peer.
+- A hashtable `connections` is used to map sockets to connection structs for each connection, such as a client or peer.
-- A hashtable `nick_to_user_map` to map nick to user struct for each user.
+- A hashtable `nick_to_user_map` to map a nick string to a user struct for a user.
 The users get a random nick in the beginning.
 As they update their nicks, the entry in the hashmap for that user is also updated.
-This map is useful to check which nicks are available and also quickly fetch the User when messages are to be delivered.
+This map is useful to check which nicks are available and also access the User data when we are to deliver a message to some nick.
 - A hashtable `name_to_channel_map` to map each channel name to a channel struct.
 Each server has their own copy of the channel.
 Since different users are connected to different servers, a channel message must be propogated to the entire network in order to reach all channel members.
 But a single server does not know all the clients in the channel.
-- A hashtable `name_to_peer_map` is used to map the name of a peer to a Peer struct.
+- A hashtable `name_to_peer_map` is used to map the name of a peer server to a Peer struct.
 When a server-to-server connection is established the remote server becomes a peer for the current server.
 The server which initiates the connection is known as the ACTIVE_SERVER and the server which accepts the connections is known as PASSIVE_SERVER.
+The entry is added after registration as the peer name is not known before the SERVER message is received.
+The entry is removed when a server quits or disconnects and a SQUIT message is generated by the server that realised this event.
 - A hashtable `nick_to_serv_name_map` is used to determine which users are connected to each server.
 This map is updated when a peer advertises a new user connection or relays the message from another server.
+This map helps keep track of all the users on the network at each server.
+The entries are removed when a user disconnects and a server sends a KILL request for that user.

 ### Summary

-- The core of the server is single-thread and uses epoll API and nonblocking IO.
-- The server uses buffers in the user data struct to receive/send messages.
-- The user data uses a message queue that allows the server to prepare multiple messages to send to one client.
-- The message queue is also useful for message chat as messages for a target user can be pushed to their respective queues.
+The server is implemented in an event-driven manner with the core being single-threaded and polling based.
+The server also uses non blocking IO on all connections as it has to process many requests at once.
+The server uses buffers and message queues for communication as well as the Connection struct and the data structures mentioned previously.
+The message queue allows the server to prepare messages to be sent to a client before the client is ready to receive them.

+The servers use a config file to configure the servers.
+Only servers specified in the file are allowed to participate in the network.
+This is recommended by the RFC.
+The config file contains the name of the server, the IP address, port number and password.
+The password is used for server-server registration.
+The port is the port that the server listens for connections.
+We can simply edit this file to add / remove servers.
+It behaves like a small database.

+The client is implemented as a multi-threaded application so that it can communicate with the user on stdin as well as the server over a socket.
+The client also uses the connection struct and a similar queueing strategy.
+The client message queues are synchronised by mutex locks so messages can be sent from various threads.
+Most commands read from stdin are sent verbatim to the server, aside from adding a CRLF delimiter.
+This works out well because IRC is a text-based protocol.
+The client can accept special commands that are prefixed with a '/'.
+These commands allow us faster registration.
+We can use the client as a user or another server (for testing).
+For users, the client can recognise a text file that contains the username, realname and nick for that user.
+This allows the user to login with `/client filename`.
+For server mode, we can run a similar command such as `/register servername`.
+Here servername refers to the name in the config file.

 ## Logic